Endogen/OpenCryptoBot/README.md

 * Global dominance, volume and market cap
 * Coin logo and technical coin details
 * Search for a coin by name
+* Get latest Tweets from Twitter for a coin

 ## Configuration
 This part is only relevant if you want to host this bot yourself.
 If you just want to use the bot, add user *@OpenCryptoBot* to your Telegram contacts.